 Tipping a small amount is customary at restaurants and bars but isn't anywhere near as widespread as it is in, say, the US.
-For example, you might want to leave a 50-rouble tip for a meal that costs 500.
+For example, you might want to leave a 100-rouble tip for a meal that costs 1000.
 Generally, the tip amount is between 5% and 10%.

-Every major Russian city has internet cafes and most hotels provide internet (either for free of for an extra fee, check with your hotel for more information).
+Most hotels provide Internet (either for free of for an extra fee, check with your hotel for more information).
 Also wireless internet connections are becoming more popular in Russia.
-You will find dozens of Wi-Fi hotspots in Moscow and St. Petersburg.
+You will find hundreds of Wi-Fi hotspots in Moscow and St. Petersburg.
 Many of them in cafés are free of charge.
 Ask your tour guide or the Express to Russia office for more information on where to get online.

 The electrical current in Russia is 220 volts AC, 50Hz and electrical equipment uses 2 pronged, European, circular shaped sockets/plugs.
 Try not to bring much electrical equipment with you but if you must bring a laptop, check if it can take the 220 volts (most do) and also purchase a plug adapter to make sure that you can plug it into the differently shaped, circular, European electrical outlets.